 The main event is a 90-minute multiple-choice exam with 30 questions—the Individual

 Test.
 The top 16 scorers of this test receive a medal, and participate in an Elimination

 Tournament.
 The top two at this tournament receive a plaque.

 For team awards, schools are separated into three divisions.
 The division assigned

 to a school is based on the results from the previous three contests.
 Any school

-without presence in any of the last three contests gets placed by default in the third
+without a presence in any of the last three contests is placed by default in the third

 Schools participate as a team in our Team Round: a 60-minute open-answer exam with